-It’s one of our most frequently asked questions when discussing holidays to either country.
-There is actually no set right or wrong answer, but I really want to give you a few pointers so that you can make an informed decision.
+It’s one of our most frequently asked questions when discussing holidays in either country.
+There is actually no set right or wrong answer, but this should help you to make an informed decision.

 1. Which one is more beautiful?